 With uppers made from durable leather, abrasion resistant and a Gore-Tex membrane plus chunky Vibram Megagrip soles, these hiking shoes are sturdy and suitable for long hikes and give loads of stability on rough trails.

-These shoes are priced on the high end, but built to last and once you shoehorn your feet into them, you won’t want to hike in anything else.
+These shoes are priced on the high end, but they're some of the best hiking shoes for longevity, and once you shoehorn your feet into them, you won’t want to hike in anything else.

 • RRP: £180 (UK) / $200 (US)